Twitter sues to force Musk to complete his $44B acquisition

 “Oh the irony lol,” Musk tweeted after Twitter filed the lawsuit, without explanation.

-The arguments and evidence laid out by Twitter are “very strong and compelling” and likely to get a receptive ear in the Delaware court, which doesn’t look kindly on sophisticated buyers backing off of deals, said Brian Quinn, a law professor at Boston College.
+The arguments and evidence laid out by Twitter are compelling and likely to get a receptive ear in the Delaware court, which doesn’t look kindly on sophisticated buyers with highly-paid legal advisers backing off of deals, said Brian Quinn, a law professor at Boston College.

 “They make a very strong argument that this is just buyer’s remorse,” Quinn said.
 “You have to eat your mistakes in the Delaware Chancery Court.
 That’s going to work very favorably for Twitter.”